History of Chronoswiss

 Presentation of the patented Chronoswiss Pathos – the world’s first skeletonised, self-winding, split-seconds chronograph.

-Debut of the Régulateur à Tourbillon, the world’s first minute-repeater tourbillon with a regulator dial and cantilevered tourbillon cage.
+Debut of the Régulateur à Tourbillon, the world’s first tourbillon with a regulator dial and cantilevered tourbillon cage.

 2001 - 2004